 Akita Komaga-take information

-Straddling the border with Iwate Prefecture, this mountainous area is admired for its summer wildflowers, autumn foliage and rare prevalence of both dry and wet plant species.
-If you have two days to spare, you can pursue a 17km course that takes in three peaks, overnights in a picturesque mountain hut and finishes up with a rewarding soak in the healing waters of Nyūtō Onsen.
+These mountains straddling the border with Iwate Prefecture are admired for summer wildflowers, autumn foliage and a rare prevalence of both dry and wet plant species.
+Over two days you can pursue a 17km course that takes in three peaks, overnights in a picturesque mountain hut and ends with a rewarding soak in the reportedly healing waters of Nyūtō Onsen.

-From here, you should press on to the eastern edge of the oval-shaped pond below and claim your space at the Amida-ike Hinan Goya (阿弥陀池避難小屋) unmanned mountain hut; it's recommended that you leave a small tip (¥1000).
+Access the trailhead at Komaga-take Hachigōme (eighth station) by taking one of seven daily buses (all departing before 1.30pm) from Tazawa-ko Station (¥1090, one hour).
+From the eighth station, it's a two-hour hike to the summit of Oname-dake (男女岳; 1637m) before pressing on to the eastern edge of the oval-shaped pond below and claiming your space at the Amida-ike Hinan Goya (阿弥陀池避難小屋) unmanned mountain hut; it's recommended that you leave a small tip (¥1000).
 You can also double back for 20 minutes or so and scale O-dake (男岳; 1623m).

-On the second day, it will take you about seven hours to descend to Nyūtō Onsen, including first summiting Yoko-dake (横岳; 1583m).
-The descending trail follows the ridgeline most of the way and eventually winds through expansive marshlands that harbour all manner of avian life.
-The circuit ends at the Nyūtō Onsen bus stop, from where it is just a short walk to a hot bath.
+On the second day, it's a seven-hour descent to Nyūtō Onsen, including first summiting Yoko-dake (横岳; 1583m).
+The trail down follows the ridgeline most of the way before winding through expansive marshlands rich with birdlife.
+Emerge at the Nyūtō Onsen bus stop, from where it's short stroll to a heavenly bath.